TheGoodlike13/liberty_or_death/README.md

 names for compliance with RFC?
 Do they just not comply with RFC?
 Does some future RFC I don't know of expand the definition and this is just an outdated version?
 Is RFC even important???
 The ~~dream~~ world is collapsing.
 Great.

+Let's investigate the next one, 'posixAccount'.
+This leads us to a different RFC that is somehow also rebelling against itself in [this example](https://datatracker.ietf.org/doc/html/rfc2307#appendix-A).
+Clearly the example shows "uid" instead of "userid", so I guess we can just trash the previous RFC because it was drunk.

+Actually it seems that "uid" is pulled in as required by 'posixAccount' itself.
+So technically it could be entirely unrelated to "userid".
+Because of course.

+One thing that seems prudent to note is the requirement for a 'home directory'.
+This seems to be equivalent to the "user home folder" in the OS.
+Makes me wonder, if I had installed "Active Directory" when I installed Ubuntu, would that have created this "database" somewhere with an entry which would have my username and this property which would be set to my home directory which would then be used by OS somehow.
+Since I'm not at all familiar with the internals of any OS, this isn't so much helpful as stalling for time daydreaming so the day ends sooner, but still nice to think about.

+It does seem like I have to make a revision on LDAP being a database, as this whole Active Directory thing seems like the actual database.
+The line between the two is so blurry to me, I may as well be watching Japanese porn.
+And I'm a practitioner of OOP anyways, so "the way to use something" to me is the same as "something" anyways.
+So I guess I'll continue calling LDAP something it probably isn't when I mean AD.
+If I even understand anything at all, LOL.